Managing Yandex StoreDoc cluster hosts

 Deleting a host

-You can remove a MONGOD host from a Yandex StoreDoc cluster if it is not the only host in it.
-To replace the only host, first create a new host and then delete the old one.
+You can remove a MONGOD host from a Yandex StoreDoc cluster unless it is the cluster’s sole host.
+In order to replace a sole host, you must first create a new host and then delete the old one.

-If the host you are removing is a primary one, Yandex StoreDoc will automatically select a new primary replica.
+If the host being removed is the primary replica, Yandex StoreDoc will automatically elect a new primary replica.

-From a sharded Yandex StoreDoc cluster, you may remove the MONGOS, MONGOCFG, or MONGOINFRA hosts that exceed the minimum number needed for sharding.
+In a sharded Yandex StoreDoc cluster, you can remove the MONGOS, MONGOCFG, or MONGOINFRA hosts, provided you keep the minimum number required for sharding.

 To remove a host from a Yandex StoreDoc cluster:

-and select Yandex StoreDoc. - Click the name of the Yandex StoreDoc cluster you need and select the Hosts tab.
+- Locate the Yandex StoreDoc cluster you need in the list, click its name, and select the Hosts tab.

-in the host's row and select Delete. - In the window that opens, check Delete host and click Confirm.
+in its row, and select Delete. - In the window that opens, check Delete host and click Confirm.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.